danielpmc/TwitchOBSScenes/README.md

 ```

 That's it! its now up and running, Give it a test by running !scene and then the scene name in your twitch chat, or run !random (This selects a random scene) and then run !scene to switch to it!
+!auto will automatically change scenes every x minutes (default is 30minutes per scene), Run !auto again to disable it and leave on current scene
 ## Roadmap

 - Add a channel points system so that users can pay using channel points to swap the scenes (With options to enable and disable this)